deltaprotocol/LaTeX-Template/README.md

 LaTeX
 =====

+# This project is obsoleted.
+Will be moving to utilize xelatex instead.

 This is a LaTeX template and styles import file I use for most document typesetting using MacTeX.
 This loads an assortment of packages (probably more than you will ever need), so remove the unnecessary ones if you want to take use of this.